 Clicking on a view will show a representation of the view.
 This does not attempt to fully match the look of the original Notes view, but does contain all of the data and matches most of the original format.

 Clicking on a document in the view will show a representation of the document.
 By default, a preview of the document is shown as it would have appeared in the Notes client.

 The preview may not be helpful if the original form is not available or relies on properties that Export does not support.
 In that case, you can select the Data tab at the top of the screen to see a simple tabular representation of all of the items in the document.

 Doclinks within a single database are supported.
 Doclinks between databases are also supported as long as the target database has been archived.
 Of course, the target database will also have to be exported to HTML for the doclink to function correctly, but the doclink will still be created as long as an archive exists for the target database.

 If you have a group of databases that contain doclinks between themselves, you should archive all of the databases before exporting any of them to HTML.
 This ensures that all doclinks will be exported correctly.

-The full text index contains all words of 2 or more letters found in text or rich text fields.
-It does contain 'words' that are a mixture of letters and digits (such as 3M) but does not contain numbers or dates.
-It also only matches search terms found at the beginning of words.
+The full-text index contains all words of 2 or more characters found in text or rich text fields.
+Searches only match search terms found at the beginning of words.
 For example, searching for at would match attach but would not match cat.